I want to take a bath in that peach sauce 1.01 Pilot

 Drain the water and allow peaches to completely cool.

 Once the peaches are completely cool, peel them and cut into small chunks.
-You could also peel the peaches before you cook them.
+You could also peel the peaches before you cook them or leave the skins on.

 Place the peaches in a food processor or blender and blend until thick and smooth.